 Treatment with targeted tyrosine kinase inhibitors directed toward BCR-ABL1 results in hematologic and molecular remission in 80%-90% of patients.
-MRD monitoring is necessary to gauge response to treatment, inform prognosis, and identify patients in deep remission who might discontinue therapy.12 The gold standard for MRD monitoring in CML remains the quantitation of BCR-ABL1 transcripts by RQ-PCR.12 An International Scale (IS) has been defined as the ratio of BCR-ABL1 transcripts to a control transcript (e.g., ABL1).
-A "major molecular response" (MMR) is defined as a 1000fold reduction in the BCR-ABL1 transcript level compared to baseline.
+MRD monitoring is necessary to gauge response to treatment, inform prognosis, and identify patients in deep remission who might be able to safely discontinue therapy.12

+The gold standard for MRD monitoring in CML remains the quantitation of BCR-ABL1 transcripts by RQ-PCR.12 An International Scale (IS) has been defined as the ratio of BCR-ABL1 transcripts to a control transcript (e.g., ABL1).
+A "major molecular response" (MMR) is defined as a 1000-fold reduction in the BCR-ABL1 transcript level compared to baseline.